prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

         - If you do:
             - @InjectMocks
             - TodoBusinessImpl todoBusinessImpl
-                - Mokito will look at all things present in actual class todoBusinessImpl
+                - Mockito will look at all things present in actual class todoBusinessImpl
                     - in there, the things that are declared are todoService
         - So, it will look at all the dependencies of todoBusinessImpl and see if there is a mock that matches it
             - So, it will automatically inject the todoService so the original line can be removed